'The Crown,' 'Schitt's Creek' lead Golden Globes TV contenders

-LOS ANGELES, Feb 3 (Reuters) - British royal drama “The Crown,” small-town comedy “Schitt’s Creek” and crime thriller “Ozark” led the pack of Golden Globe television nominees on Wednesday as voters showcased hits that entertained streaming audiences during a global pandemic.
+LOS ANGELES (Reuters) - British royal drama “The Crown,” small-town comedy “Schitt’s Creek” and crime thriller “Ozark” led the pack of Golden Globe television nominees on Wednesday as voters showcased hits that entertained streaming audiences during a global pandemic.

 Newcomers “Ted Lasso,” “The Flight Attendant” and “Emily in Paris” also were nominated for television honors by the Hollywood Foreign Press Association, the group that hands out the Golden Globe trophies.